 Summary Comment: Western received numerous comments about project beneficiaries being made to bear the entire cost for TIP and that preference power customers should not cover any TIP (i.e., project development) costs.
 There was also concern that Western's program direction was picking up some of the costs of TIP's accounting system.

 Response: Western acknowledges the commenters' concern that project developers and beneficiaries should pay all TIP-related costs.
 Western has and will continue to manage the Program separately from its preference power program.
 Western's protocol for managing the Program in this manner is set forth in this final notice (e.g., developers are responsible for providing advance funding for expenses TIP may incur from the submission of a proposed plan through actual project financing).
 Western agrees with the principle that project beneficiaries should pay for project costs and included this requirement in the Program principles set forth in the May 14, 2009 FRN, the September 27, 2013 FRN and today's final notice, though it has been refined to require project applicants (not merely beneficiaries) to pay for project-related costs.
-Costs associated with TIP's accounting system are paid for through the application of the TIP overhead rate that developers pay and is not funded through Western's preference power program.
+Costs associated with TIP's accounting system are paid for through the application of the TIP overhead rate Start Printed Page 19069that developers pay and is not funded through Western's preference power program.